qixiantao/Chuanxiao_Xie_DropCode_win/README.md

 Python 3, Bash

-Steps
+Steps：
-Enable WSL2 and install Ubuntu from Microsoft Store.
+1、Enable WSL2 and install Ubuntu from the Microsoft Store.

-Clone this repository and run the Setup script.
+2、Download the installation package to the D: drive of your computer, locate the setup file in the GEAtools folder, and double-click and run it.

-A desktop shortcut GEAtool will be created.
+3、A desktop shortcut named GEAtool will be created.

 🚀 Usage

-Place your input files in D:\GEAtool\raw_data\Sample_X:
+1、Place your input files in D:\GEAtool\raw_data\Sample_X:

    reference.fasta

    target.fasta

    *_1.fq.gz, *_2.fq.gz

    barcode.xlsx

-Double-click the GEAtool desktop shortcut to start analysis.
+2、Double-click the GEAtool desktop shortcut to start analysis.

-View results in D:\GEAtool\raw_data\BAM\Sample_X:
+3、View results in D:\GEAtool\raw_data\BAM\Sample_X:

    *.sorted.bam

    *.bai (index)

    *_fastp_reporter.html (QC report)

-Visualize BAM files using IGV.
+4、Visualize BAM files using IGV.

 📁 Project Structure